icpc/ccs-specs/World_Finals_CCS_Requirements.md

 The CCS must require a separate authentication every time a judgment is changed manually and all such changes must be logged.

-### Scoreboard Display

-The CCS must provide a mechanism for judges to view the current scoreboard.
-The scoreboard must be updated in such a way that it's never more than 30 seconds out of date.

-During times when the scoreboard is frozen, administrators must be able to view the current (updated) scoreboard as well as the frozen scoreboard.

 ### Freezing the Scoreboard

-The scoreboard must automatically freeze when the configured scoreboard freeze time is reached.
-It must also be possible to manually freeze the scoreboard at the current time.
-All submissions received after the freeze time must be treated as pending on a frozen scoreboard.

 The exact phrase displayed on the frozen scoreboard must be: